infovirtuel/Atera-Report-Generator/README.md

 Monitor which device requires to be replaced depending on CPU Age and OS version (work in progress)

 Desktop Search Engine for Atera

+Open-Source and free to use for Atera Customerw

 * 8-10 second search estimated for 16 pages of 50 pages